geoffreyQiu/recsys-examples/examples/hstu/benchmark/Inference_release.md

 The host KV data storage support adding/appending and lookup.
 We only present an example implementation, since this can be built over other database and can vary widely in the deployment.

+2. Asynchronous H2D transfer of host KV data

+By using asynchronous data copy on the side CUDA stream, we overlap the host-to-device KV data transfer with HSTU computation layer-wise, to reduce the latency of HSTU inference.

-2. Optimization with CUDA graph
+3. Optimization with CUDA graph

 We utilize the graph capture and replay support in Torch for convenient CUDA graph optimization on the HSTU layers.
 This decreases the overhead for kernel launch, especially for input with a small batch size.

-We break down the CUDA graph of HSTU blocks by layers, so that host KV data transfer to GPU can be overlapped with HSTU computation.
-Also, the input data (hidden states) fed to HSTU layers needs paddding to pre-determined batch size and sequence length, due to the requirement of static shape in CUDA graph.
+The input data (hidden states) fed to HSTU layers needs paddding to pre-determined batch size and sequence length, due to the requirement of static shape in CUDA graph.

 ## Benchmark Results

-Here we present the benchmark results of the HSTU layers with KV cache on L20 and L40 gpus.
+Here we present the benchmark results of the HSTU layers with KV cache on L20 gpus.

 HSTU Setup for benchmark: